 While essential oils are sometimes touted as cure-alls, medical studies on them are fairly limited, and essential oils are not regulated by the U.S. Food and Drug Administration.
 According to my research, full-strength essential oils should never be applied to the skin.
 It's important to dilute an essential oil with a carrier oil, such as olive oil, coconut oil, or almond oil.
 Undiluted essential oils can cause skin irritation or other side effects.

 Also, because essential oils are unregulated, it is important to look for a reputable brand.
 Be assured that Lume works with Berje, a highly regarded distributor of essential oils and aromatics, for our fragrances.
-We also have an unscented deodorant.
+We also have an Unscented deodorant if you wish to smell like nothing at all.

-Of course, like with most medicinal products, certain essential oils can have side effects.
+Disclaimer: Of course, like with most medicinal products, certain essential oils can have side effects.
 It's always good to check with your doctor before trying out a new health remedy.
-After researching essential oils’ benefits for this blog post, I'm more intrigued than ever.
-I may just contact a certified aromatherapist!